azurecurve/azrcrv-page-index/readme.txt

 # Frequently Asked Questions

 ### Can I translate this plugin?
-Yes, the .pot fie is in the plugins languages folder and can also be downloaded from the plugin page on https://development.azurecurve.co.uk/; if you do translate this plugin, please sent the .po and .mo files to translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).
+Yes, the .pot file is in the plugins languages folder/; if you do translate this plugin, please sent the .po and .mo files to translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).

 ### Is this plugin compatible with both WordPress and ClassicPress?
 This plugin is developed for ClassicPress, but will likely work on WordPress.